-We have entered into, and additionally may enter into, one or more credit facilities.
-The closing of any additional credit facilities is contingent on a number of conditions including, without limitation, the negotiation and execution of definitive documents relating to such credit facility.
+We have entered, and in the future may enter into, one or more credit facilities.
+The closing of any additional credit facility is contingent on a number of conditions including, without limitation, the negotiation and execution of definitive documents relating to such credit facility.
 If we obtain any additional credit facilities, we intend to use borrowings under such credit facilities to make additional investments and for other general corporate purposes.
 However, there can be no assurance that we will be able to close such additional credit facilities or obtain other financing.